1. About us

 - if you are an alumni of the firm;

-- when you attend our seminars or other hosted events and/or register to access our Apps; and
+- when you attend our seminars or other hosted events (including virtual events organised by us and hosted on third party platforms) and/or register to access our Apps; and

 - when you are entered onto our mailing lists to receive publications and other marketing emails (see section 3.2 for further information).